Family Immigration

 Waivers

 An immigrant or nonimmigrant visa is approved individually after a family member is determined admissible.
-The member must show that they are eligible for a ticket and is not subject to any grounds of inadmissibility.
+The person must show eligibility for the visa and is not subject to any grounds of inadmissibility.

 Children